piaoyh/cryptocol/README.md

 at least 80%.
 The unchecked items have not yet been implemented including documentation more than 80% or have not yet even been started to implement.

-### Foundations mainly for Big Numbers and also for other modules
+### Small Numbers: meaningful itself, and also the foundations mainly for Big Numbers as well as for other modules

-- [ ] Unions for primitive data types and their implementation ---
+- [ ] Unions for primitive data types and their implementation, and the implementation of trait SmallUInt for the Unions --- `ShortUnion`, `IntUnion`, `LongUnion`, `LongerUnion`, `SizeUnion`, `SharedValues`, and `SharedArrays`
-    `ShortUnion`, `IntUnion`, `LongUnion`, `LongerUnion`, and `SizeUnion`
+- [X] Trait SmallUInt, its implementation for primitive data types, and the implementation of it for the Unions --- `SmallUInt`
-- [X] Trait SmallUInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallUInt
+- [ ] Trait SmallSInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallSInt
-- [ ] Trait SmallSInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallSInt _--> Thinking about postponing to Roadmap for ver.
+      _--> Thinking about postponing to Roadmap for ver.
 2.0_

 ### Big Numbers: meaningful as itself and also the foundation for Asymmetric-Key Algorithms